 Charlotte Square at the west end of Edinburgh's New Town is a part of the city bursting with historical and architectural interest.
 If you're visiting the city, or even if you live here, take some time to walk around its four sides to experience what life was like at the heart of Edinburgh's Georgian New Town.

-Other buildings around the square have historical significance - Field Marshall Douglas Haig was born in a house on the southern side in June 1851, and a few years previously at number 14 South Charlotte Street, leading off the square to the south, Alexander Graham Bell had been born, later to become popularly credited with inventing the telephone.
+Many buildings around the square have historical significance - Field Marshall Douglas Haig was born in a house on the southern side in June 1851, and a few years previously at number 14 South Charlotte Street, leading off the square to the south, Alexander Graham Bell had been born, later to become popularly credited with inventing the telephone.

 Charlotte Square was the final area of construction from the first phase of the New Town development, finally being completed in 1820, over fifty years since the construction had begun at the east end of the city.

-The building of the former St George's church still stands on the west side of Charlotte Square, but is today one of the offices of the National Archive of Scotland.
-The dome at the top of the building was modelled on the dome of St Paul's Cathedral in London, and the building itself was originally designed by the architect Robert Adam.
+The building of the former St George's church still stands on the west side of Charlotte Square, but is today one of the offices of the National Archives of Scotland.
+The dome at the top of the building was modelled on the dome of St Paul's Cathedral in London, and the building itself (along with all the properties around the square) was originally designed by the architect Robert Adam.

 When severe subsidence was discovered under the church building in the 1960s the Church of Scotland sold the building to the city council who could afford to restore it to the perpendicular, and it has remained in the portfolio of council properties ever since.